RyanFu08/blog/_posts/2024-06-10-dailyreflection1.md

 - finish this problem
 - do GLIFY debate logistics for next week
 - do 603p hw (ngl combinatorics this week is pretty nontrivial, especially p3: [luogu4708](https://www.luogu.com.cn/problem/P4708)) - it looks like i'll finally have to make a luogu account

+#### Saturday, June 15, 2024
+Ok, it is technically Sunday at the time I am writing this (12:38).
+Trivialities asside, here is what I did:
+- failed to implement taht plat problem, I'm messing around with some DS, it is very hard to think through, hopefully more luck later
+- did tennis lesson
+- did GLIFY Debate Logistics
+- taught CPI class
+- did 2/3 603p hw, burnside is becoming more intuitive now.
+I just finished [SHOI2006: Graph Coloring](https://www.luogu.com.cn/problem/P4128), it was pretty neat counting once I figured it out.

+tmrw:
+- finish 603p hw
+- finish preparing for GLIFY debate camp
+- finish plat problem